abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - **local variables:** The interpreter creates local variables when the function is run, and removes them as soon as the function has finished its task.
 This means that:
   - If the function runs twice, the variable can have different values each time.
   - Two different functions can use variables with the same name without any kind of naming conflict
+  - without separate blocks there would be an **error**, if we use `let` with the existing variable name
 - **global variables:**: Global variables are stored **in memory** for as long as the web page is loaded into the web browser.
 This means they take up more memory than local variables, and it also increases the risk of naming conflicts
-  - For these reasons, you should use local variables wherever possible
+  - For these reasons, **you should use local variables wherever possible**

 ---

 ### Lexical scope

-> **It's where the function was called (Functions are linked to the object they were defined within)**
+> It's where the function was called (Functions are linked to the object they were defined within)

 Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.

 > (range of functionality) of a variables + Data that it may only be called (referenced) from **within the block of code in which it is defined in**.

+- The Lexical Environment object consists of two parts:

+  1. Environment Record – an object that stores all local variables as its properties (and some other information like the value of this).
+  2. A reference to the outer lexical environment, the one associated with the outer code.

+- A **“variable”** is a property of a special internal object, associated with the currently executing block/function/script.

+  - “To get or change a variable” means “to get or change a property of that object”.

 - it determines our available variables
 - variable defined outside a function can be accessible inside another function defined after the variable declaration.